Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Unfortunately, the stand also only has one way to adjust its position: vertical by 170°/160° (forward/back).
 Given that the monitor sits low (we only measured around 5″ of clearance at max), this means that unless the height of your desk is up to your chest, you’re going to be craning your neck downwards during most of the day to get a good view of what’s happening on screen.

 On the back of the UE590 we found a relatively slim number of available ports, limited to a lean two HDMI 2.0 ports, one DP 1.2, and a single 3.5mm audio passthrough.
 Although, having a display with more ports and multi-device compatibility, like you’ll read in our review of the ViewSonic VX2776 4K MDH monitor, you’ll easily take your gaming experience to the next level.

 To all the monitor manufacturers out there who put joysticks on your screens to navigate through the settings menu instead of making us do it with four linear buttons, I can not thank you enough for this small, but oh-so-important innovation in menu navigation technology.
-Although the Samsung’s settings menu is pretty basic when it comes to overall customization, you almost don’t even notice thanks to how simple navigation is with the help of the 4-way stick on the back of the unit that doubles as its power button.
+Although Samsung’s settings menu is pretty basic when it comes to overall customization, you almost don’t even notice thanks to how simple navigation is with the help of the 4-way stick on the back of the unit that doubles as its power button.

-Read More: Best Computer Monitors 2018
+Read More: Best computer monitors 2018

 In our tests using Datacolor’s Spyder5Elite Pro calibration tool on the Samsung UE590, we achieved results that were just about in line with what you’d want out of a 4K gaming display, though they might be ever so slightly underwhelming for those who need a monitor that can swap between a round of Battlefield and a day working in Photoshop on the fly.